Suraj110905/Voice-Based-Food-Ordering-Assistant/README.md

 Response:
 {
-  "response": "Great choice!
+  "response": "Great choice !
 I found McAloo Tikki from McDonald's for ₹50 and Zinger Burger from KFC for ₹120.
 Which one would you like?", "cart": [...],
   "options": [...],
   "total": 50